-The real estate market report for Q3 2019 is now released – delivering interesting figures for investors, buyers, landlords, and tenants.
+The market report for HY2 2019 is now released – delivering interesting figures for investors, buyers, landlords, and tenants.

-In the leasing trends by Area, Al Reem Island remains the most demanded area in Abu Dhabi garnering the highest demand of 24% among the others; its demand remained at the same level recorded back in Q2 2019.
+In the leasing trends by Area, Khalifa City got the highest demand of 24% among the others; its demand showed an 8% increase recorded back in HY1 2019.

-Abu Dhabi mainland got the 4th spot with 10% of demand.
-Meanwhile, Al Raha Beach, Al Raha Gardens, Yas Island, Hydra Village, and Saadiyat got 8%, 5%, 3%, and 2% in demand respectively.
+Furthermore, Al Raha Gardens, Yas Island, Saadiyat, and Hydra Village got 5%, 4%, 3%, and 2% in demand respectively.

-The 4 and 5 bedrooms got 22% and 18% of demand, respectively; compared to the data recorded last Q2 2019, the demand for 4 bedrooms increased by 2% while the demand for 5 bedrooms increased by 10%.
+The 4 and 5 bedrooms got 22% and 17% of demand, respectively; compared to the data recorded in HY1 2019, the demand for 4 bedrooms showed a drastic drop of 8% while the demand for 5 bedrooms increased by 2%.

-Moving on to the sales trend by area – even with the drop in demand and market slowdown – Saadiyat showed the highest demand and occupied the biggest chunk of the market garnering 25%, its sales went up by 8% compared with HY1 2019.
+Moving on to the sales trend by area, Saadiyat showed the highest demand and occupied the biggest chunk of the market garnering 25%, its sales went up by 8% compared with HY1 2019.

-However, the demand in the areas of Al Reef, Al Ghadeer, Hydra Village, Al Raha Beach, and Al Raha Gardens is still quite the same just like the demand recorded last quarter.
+However, the demand in the areas of Hydra Village, Al Raha Beach, and Al Raha Gardens is still quite the same just like the demand in the first half-year of 2019.

 From these figures, we can understand that the buyers’ population is mixed as some of them are looking at luxurious properties and others are looking at convenience and affordability.
 Some of the buyers are end-users and some of the others are Investors in small and medium-sized properties or off-plan projects offered at reasonable prices.

-Moreover, the sales demand in 3 bedroom apartments got 11% while the 4+ bedroom apartment faced a drop of 6% accumulating only 1% in demand.
+Moreover, the sales demand in 3 bedroom apartments got 11% while the 4+ bedroom apartments faced a drop of 5% accumulating only 1% in demand.

-On the other hand, the 6 bedroom villas increased its sales trend by 8% having a total of 11% in demand.
+On the other hand, the 6 bedroom villas increased their sales trend by 5% having a total of 11% in demand.
 Meanwhile, the 5 bedroom villas accumulated 10% of the demand after its sales dropped by 7%.

-However, the 2 bedroom villas, showed a drastic drop of 11% in sales having only 12% of demand compared to its data recorded back in the second quarter of 2019.
+Moreover, the 2 bedroom villas, showed a drastic drop of 8% in sales having only 9% of demand compared to the previous data.

-From this data, we can conclude that the Q3 of 2019 has switched from Investors to end-users buyers profile.
-The end-users look at purchasing bigger units, however, investors orient their property acquisition toward the smaller units as they opt for the easy and quick returns on investments as well as the easy selling when decided.
+From this data, we can conclude that the HY2 2019 has switched from Investors to end-users buyers profile.
+The end-users look at purchasing bigger units; however, investors orient their property acquisition toward the smaller units as they opt for the easy and quick returns on investments as well as the easy selling when decided.

-Overall, the trend for Sales rises again, accumulating a total of 10% this quarter, gaining 4% of the demand compared to Q2 2019.
+Overall, the trend for Sales rises again, accumulating a total of 26% this time, gaining 7% of the demand compared to HY1 2019.

-The Rent demand, on the other hand, found its way to the top as it hit an increase of 8% after facing a major drop in the two previous quarters, garnering a total of 21% in the second half-year of 2019 – this has been the highest Leasing demand as of the record between 2015 and 2019.
+The Rent demand, on the other hand, found its way to the top as it hit an increase of 8% after facing a major drop in the previous years, garnering a total of 21% in the second half-year of 2019 – this has been the highest Leasing demand as of the record between 2015 and 2019.

-Indeed, Real Estate is slowly making its way up again in the third quarter of 2019 after facing a slump in the previous quarters.
+Indeed, the Real Estate market is slowly making its way up again in the second half-year of 2019 after facing a slump in the previous years.

 With the continuous drop of prices, residents can now easily choose from a number of luxurious yet well-priced and affordable properties that are being added in the Abu Dhabi Real Estate Market.

-Now that the residents are opting to move to properties at a lower cost, this opportunity is giving them more them the opportunity to improve their quality of life-giving them greater choice within their budget.
+Now that the residents are opting to move to properties at a lower cost, the market is granting them a bigger opportunity to improve their quality of life offering greater options within their budget.

 The relative decrease in property prices – caused by the increasing number of available units on the market – allowed investors to acquire properties with relatively low prices.

-A batch of interesting off-plan projects ranging from Apartments, Duplexes to Townhouses and Villas, are listed with Nationwide Middle East Properties with different handover timelines throughout the year of 2019 such as Meera Towers in Reem Island, West Yas, Mamsha Al Saadiyat, Jawaher Al Saadiyat, The Bridges, and many more that you can discover on www.nwmea.com
+A batch of interesting off-plan projects ranging from Apartments, Duplexes to Townhouses and Villas, are listed with Nationwide Middle East Properties with different handover timelines throughout the year of 2020 such as Pixels in Reem Island, Nudra and Jawaher in Saadiyat, Aljurf in Ghantout, and many more that you can discover on www.nwmea.com

 For more details and inquiries, please feel free to call 80014444 or 0509138969.